 Or on my white gate.
 They look great in both places.

-I hope you’re as excited as I was to learn how to make a succulent wreath!
+I hope you’re as excited as I was to learn how to make a real succulent wreath!

 More DIY Decorating Ideas